Berea-College-CSC-226/t04-main/Amigj_t04_questions.md

 2.f.
 Define Each Term:
 ```
         a.
-Clone: making a copy
+Clone: making a copy (copy of a repo)

         b.
 Commit: saving your work

         c.
-Push: sending your work to Git from PyCharm
+Push: sending your work (commits) to Git from PyCharm

         d.
-Branch: a copy of the master, but edits you make here won't change the master
+Branch: a copy of the master, but edits you make here won't change the master (parallel version of the repo)

         e.
-Pull: pulling work from Git to PyCharm
+Pull: pulling work from Git to PyCharm (fetching changes from the remote repo.)

         f.
-Pull Request: requesting if your work can be pulled into the master branch
+Pull Request: requesting if your work can be pulled into the master branch (changes that can be accepted or denied by the repo collabatrors)

         g.
 Merge: put to things together like your branch with the updated master.

         h.
-Remote: distant/far away file.
+Remote: distant/far away file. (verison of the branch/repo that is hosted on a server)

         i.
 Local:nearby/immdiate file in your computer.